conda/rattler/README.md

 * **rattler_shell**: code to activate an existing environment and run programs in it.
 * **rattler_solve**: a backend agnostic library to solve the package satisfiability problem.
 * **rattler_virtual_packages**: a crate to detect system capabilities.
+* **rattler_index**: create local conda channels from local packages.
 * **rattler**: functionality to create complete environments from scratch using the crates above.
+* **rattler-lock**: a library to create and parse lockfiles for conda environments.
+* **rattler-networking**: common functionality for networking, like authentication, mirroring and more.
 * **rattler-bin**: an example of a package manager using all the crates above (see: [showcase](#showcase))

 You can find these crates in the `crates` folder.

+Additionally, we provide Python bindings for most of the functionalities provided by the above crates.
+A python package `py-rattler` is available on [conda-forge](https://prefix.dev/channels/conda-forge/packages/py-rattler) and [PyPI](https://pypi.org/project/py-rattler/).
+Documatation for the python bindings can be found [here](https://mamba-org.github.io/rattler/py-rattler).

 ## What is conda & conda-forge?